mimikgit/cocoapod-EdgeClientLibrary/README.md

 inhibit_all_warnings!

 def mimik
-  pod 'EdgeCore'				# all developers pod 'EdgeEngineDeveloper'	# when using developer edge license
+  pod 'EdgeCore'	# all developers pod 'EdgeEngineDeveloper'	# developers with developer edge license
-  ### or pod 'EdgeEngine'	# when using full edge license
+  ### or pod 'EdgeEngine'	# developers with full edge license
 end

 target '{target}' do